Witnessing genuine multipartite entanglement in phase space with controlled Gaussian unitaries: States Detected by Theorem

 In implementing this witness, we numerically maximize $\left\|\mathbf{C}(\rhoW)\circ\mathbf{K}\right\|_1$ over $\Xi$ for a fixed dimension $N$ of $\Xi$.
-This is plotted against the effective noise parameter $\eta_{\operatorname{eff}}$ in \cref{fig:W_state}(a).
-We find that the matrix dimension $N \geq 6$ is needed to detect a tripartite W state, which requires more measurement settings than Witness~\ref{wit:D-BS}.
-On the other hand, $N \geq 19$ is needed to detect an $M=7$ partite W state, whereas Witness~\ref{wit:D-BS} cannot detect $\rhoW[7]$ at all.
+This is plotted against the effective noise parameter $\zeta(M,\eta)$ in \cref{fig:W_state}(a).
+We find that the matrix dimension $N \geq 6$ is needed to detect a tripartite $W$ state, which requires more measurement settings than the witness in Sec.~\ref{wit:D-BS}.
+On the other hand, $N \geq 19$ is needed to detect an $M=7$ partite $W$ state, whereas the witness in Sec.~\ref{wit:D-BS} cannot detect $\rhoW[7]$ at all.

 In order to study the robustness of the witness more closely, we also plot in \cref{fig:W_state}(b) the maximum noise parameter $\eta_{\max}$, such that $\rhoW$ can still be detected by this witness with an $N$-dimensional matrix.
-As expected, making more measurements allow us to detect noisier states, and states with fewer modes are more robust against loss.
-With $N\sim 15$, which corresponds to measurements of $\sim 100$ phase space points, the witness can detect tripartite W states up to $\eta \lesssim 0.2$, and $4$-partite W states up to $\eta \lesssim 0.1$.
+As expected, making more measurements allows us to detect noisier states, and states with fewer modes are more robust against loss.
+With $N\sim 15$, which corresponds to measurements of $\sim 100$ phase-space points, the witness can detect tripartite $W$ states up to $\eta \lesssim 0.2$ and four-partite $W$ states up to $\eta \lesssim 0.1$.

-Note however that the actual number of measured points needed can also be fewer than the size of matrix in general.
-Take the example of $\rhoW[4]$ and $\rhoW[5]$, as shown in \cref{fig:W_state}(c-d).
+Note however that the actual number of measured points needed can also be fewer than the size of matrix dimension in general.
+Take the example of $\rhoW[4]$ and $\rhoW[5]$, as shown in Refs.~\ref{fig:W_state}(c) to \ref{fig:W_state}(d).
 While we need $N=9$ to detect $\rhoW[4]$ and $N=12$ to detect $\rhoW[5]$, both require measurements at just 37 points in phase space.